tomaszklimczyk/terraform-aviatrix-oci-spoke/README.md

-oci_region | OCI region to deploy the spoke VCN and gateway oci_account_name | The OCI account name on the Aviatrix controller, under which the controller will deploy this VCN oci_spoke_cidr | The IP CIDR wo be used to create the VCN avx_transit_gateway | The name of the Aviatrix Transit gateway to attach the spoke
+oci_region | OCI region to deploy the spoke VCN and gateway oci_account_name | The OCI account name on the Aviatrix controller, under which the controller will deploy this VCN oci_spoke_cidr | The IP CIDR wo be used to create the VCN transit_gw | The name of the Aviatrix Transit gateway to attach the spoke

 The following variables are optional: